darkterra/mongo-scheduler/README.md

 ## Error handling
 If the scheduler encounters an error it will emit an 'error' event.
 In this case the handler, will receive two arguments: the Error object, and the event doc (if applicable).

+## Contribute
+If you encounter problems, do not hesitate to create an issue _(and / or pull requests)_ on the project github.
+If you like mongo-scheduler-more, do not hesitate to leave a star on the project github :)

 License
 -------